fb55/css-select/README.md

 ### Options

+All options are optional.

 -   `xmlMode`: When enabled, tag names will be case-sensitive.
 Default: `false`.
 -   `strict`: Limits the module to only use CSS3 selectors.
 Default: `false`.
 -   `rootFunc`: The last function in the stack, will be called with the last element that's looked at.
-Should return `true`.
 -   `adapter`: The adapter to use when interacting with the backing DOM structure.
-By default it uses [`domutils`](https://github.com/fb55/domutils).
+By default it uses the `domutils` module.
+-   `context`: The context of the current query.
+Used to limit the scope of searches.
+Can be matched directly using the `:scope` pseudo-selector.
+-   `cacheResults`: Allow css-select to cache results for some selectors, sometimes greatly improving querying performance.
+Disable this if your document can change in between queries with the same compiled selector.
+    Default: `true`.

 #### Custom Adapters